Getting an Interview

 Met 6-7 other members of the team and went over experience; what I was looking for in a working environment and some additional problem solving.

-I applied through a staffing agency and the process took 1 week – interviewed at NAVTEQ in June 2010.
+I applied through a staffing agency.
+The process took a week – interviewed at NAVTEQ in June 2010.

-I applied through a recruiter and the process took 2+ weeks – interviewed at NAVTEQ in March 2008.
+I applied through a recruiter.
+The process took 2+ weeks – interviewed at NAVTEQ in March 2008.